Clifford Mishler: Awards

 Mishler has received several awards including the Numismatists of Wisconsin Meritorious Service Award in 1972, Society for International Numismatics Award of Excellence in 1981, ANA Medal of Merit in 1983, Farran Zerbe Memorial Award in 1984, and Glen Smedley Memorial Award in 1991.
 He is a life member of the American Numismatic Association and life fellow of the American Numismatic Society.
 He was named Numismatist of the Year in 2002, and in 2004 he was inducted into the ANA Numismatic Hall of Fame.
 He also received the Burnett Anderson Memorial Award for Excellence in Numismatic Writing in 2005.
+In 2008, the American Numismatic Association's annual "convention theme" exhibit award was named in his honor.

 In 2014, he received the Royal Canadian Numismatic Association's President's Award.

 In 2021, Mishler was named one of Coin Worlds Most Influential People in Numismatics.
 That same year, he was inducted into the Society of Paper Money Collectors Hall of Fame.

-The American Numismatic Association's annual "convention theme" exhibit award is named in his honor.